Florida Personal Injury Settlements: Myths vs. Reality

 Florida courts award punitive damages only when the defendant’s conduct has been outrageous.
 Even a DUI accident may or may not justify punitive damages.
 Intentional violence, the kind that would justify criminal charges, typically justifies punitive damages.

 Florida Imposes a Cap on the Amount of Punitive Damages Caps

 Florida imposes an informal cap on punitive damages to prevent them from getting out of control.
 Currently, the cap is 300% of the amount of compensatory damages or $500,000, whichever is more.
 Courts can award more than this amount, but they seldom do.

 Myth: Most Claims Are the Fault of Only One Party

 Comparative negligence is a legal principle that applies when two or more parties share fault for the accident.
 Under the Florida “pure comparative negligence” system, a court would assign each party a percentage of fault and subtract the exact same percentage from that party’s compensation.

 If you were 15% at fault, for example, you would lose 15% of your damages.
 If you were 85% at fault, you would lose 85% of your damages.
 You would also pay an equivalent percentage of the defendant’s damages (if any).

 Myth: Settlement Negotiations Are Independent of Court Judgments

-A lot of Florida personal injury law applies to the court system.
+A lot of Florida injury law applies to the court system.
 But does it also apply to personal injury settlements?
 Yes, it does.
 In settlement negotiations, you derive your bargaining power from the likelihood of taking the other party to court and winning.